Download this example

 Create data classes#

 Data classes are useful to do calculations and store variables.
-There are three data classes: Patch
+There are three data classes: Patch, Line, and Array.

 [3]: